ksmart30/team30/ksmart30/src/main/resources/static/vendors/Chart.js/docs/09-Advanced.md

 * `Chart.controllers.bubble`

 #### Bar Controller
-The bar controller has a special property that you should be aware of.
-To correctly calculate the width of a bar, the controller must determine the number of datasets that map to bars.
-To do this, the bar controller attaches a property `bar` to the dataset during initialization.
-If you are creating a replacement or updated bar controller, you should do the same.
+The bar com.cafe24.ksmart30.team01.business.controller has a special property that you should be aware of.
+To correctly calculate the width of a bar, the com.cafe24.ksmart30.team01.business.controller must determine the number of datasets that map to bars.
+To do this, the bar com.cafe24.ksmart30.team01.business.controller attaches a property `bar` to the dataset during initialization.
+If you are creating a replacement or updated bar com.cafe24.ksmart30.team01.business.controller, you should do the same.
 This will ensure that charts with regular bars and your new derived bars will work seamlessly.

 ### Creating Plugins